microsoft/autogen/website/docs/Use-Cases/Auto-Generation.md

 #### Runtime error

 It is easy to hit error when calling OpenAI APIs, due to connection, rate limit, or timeout.
 Some of the errors are transient. `flaml.oai.Completion.create` deals with the transient errors and retries automatically.
-Initial request timeout, retry timeout and retry time interval can be configured via `flaml.oai.request_timeout`, `flaml.oai.retry_timeout` and `flaml.oai.retry_time`.
+Initial request timeout, retry timeout and retry time interval can be configured via `request_timeout`, `retry_timeout` and `flaml.oai.Completion.retry_time`.

 Moreover, one can pass a list of configurations of different models/endpoints to mitigate the rate limits.
 For example,